alex-gutev/live_cells/README.md

 As a general rule of thumb only mutable cells which are either set directly, such as `numValue` which has its value set in the "Reset" button, or hold user input from widgets, such as the content cells of text fields, are required to have their state saved.

-**Pitfalls**:

-When the state of the app is being restored, after being terminated, the cells defined in the `RestorableCellWidget` are:

-1. Created using their initial values given during construction.
-2. Assigned their restored values from the saved state.

-Step 2 may trigger the observers of the cells to be notified of a value change from the initial values given during construction to the restored values.
-This will not affect observers added after the definition of the cells, however it may affect observers added before all the cells have been defined.

-To avoid this:

-* Define all the cells first in the `build` method before referencing them.
-* Do not *watch* cells, using `ValueCell.watch()` or `RestorableCellWidget.watch` until after all the cells have been defined.
-* If you're placing the definition of cells directly in a widget constructor, make sure all references to the cell values are contained in a `CellWidget.builder`.

 ## Advanced